 Hi there, cryptocurrency fans!
-So you’re looking to make your first million trading cryptocurrencies, but first, want to know if GDAX is going to be the right exchange for you and are looking for a proper GDAX review?
+So you’re looking to make your first million trading cryptocurrencies, but first, want to know if GDAX is just as good as other recommenced cryptocurrency exchange platforms, such as Coinbase, Binance and Kraken?

 Not to worry — I’ve got everything covered!
 The cryptocurrency trading markets are now a multi-billion dollar industry and during its all-time highs in December 2017, daily trading volumes were as high as the New York Stock Exchange!